Flat White

 "What's the difference between this and a latte?"

-Flat whites use less milk and finer microfoam, making the coffee flavor feel stronger and more focused.
-Lattes feel creamier and milder.
+Flat whites use less milk and finer microfoam, making the coffee flavor more noticeable.
+Lattes use more milk and have a softer, milder profile.

 "How is it different from a cappuccino?"

 Cappuccinos have a thick foam layer on top.
-Flat whites blend the foam into the drink, creating a smoother, silkier texture instead of a layered one.
+Flat whites blend the foam into the drink, creating a more even texture.

 "Why is it called 'flat'?"